Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Scholarship

-The German Academic Exchange Service (DAAD) is the largest provider of scholarships for study abroad.
-Here you will find a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
-In addition to the DAAD, there are other private, church, and political foundations that award scholarships.
+German students can explore the DAAD (German Academic Exchange Service) scholarship database, which is the world’s largest organization supporting international academic exchange.
+It offers a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
+In addition, there are private, church, and political foundations that award scholarships.
 There are also a wide range of funding opportunities available from France, such as the Eiffel Excellence Scholarship Program offered by the French government, grants from the German-French Youth Organization (DFJW), and university scholarships for high-achieving or financially disadvantaged international students.
 For more information on the requirements, please visit the websites of the respective providers.

 The great thing about BAföG for students studying abroad is that students who are not eligible for BAföG in Germany may also be eligible.